chenfeining/go-npecheck/README.md

 	_ = d.GetChildNodePtr().PrintScore() // want "potential nil pointer reference" "potential nil pointer reference"

 	// d is a potential nil pointer reference
-	// d.GetChildNodePtr() is also a potential nil pointer reference
+	// d.GetChildNodePtr() is also a potential nil pointer

 	// It can be written as follows, and will be more safe.
 	// if d != nil && d.GetChildNodePtr() != nil {